The holidays are approaching!

 - The Great Gatsby- F. Scott Fitzgerald: This is also a book I read in school about a mysterious young millionaire obsessed with wanting to reunite with his ex-lover.
 It even touches on the theme of the American Dream.
 It was one of the first books I read all the way through and was able to understand more as my English improved.

-- A journal: In a previous video, I mentioned a great way to stay motivated and not get overwhelmed with learning English, is to keep a journal.
+In a previous video, I mentioned a great way to stay motivated and not get overwhelmed with learning English, is to keep a journal.
 Each day or each week that you learn something new, jot it down.
-Give yourself credit for what you have learnt.
-Seeing in paper how much you have learned is an excellent way to stay motivated.
+Give yourself credit for what you have learned.
+Seeing on paper how much you have learned is an excellent way to stay motivated.

-- Our English course: the best gift for you or someone who is learning English is a reliable resource to take your English to the next level.
-Our comprehensive course will take you from an intermediate level to a fluent English speaker.
-Check out our website for more information and sign up here to be the first to know about our Black Friday Sale: https://www.gonaturalenglish.com/vipbf/
+the best gift for you or someone who is learning English is a reliable resource to take your English to the next level.
+The Go Natural English Course will take you from an intermediate level to a fluent English speaker.

 I have only been around for only a couple of weeks, but I have grown to love our audiences.
 I feel very compelled to share my experiences learning English with you all, as I have been in your shoes before.
 I wish you all the happiest of holidays and hope you achieve all of your dreams and goals.
 If being a fluent English speaker is one of those things, stay motivated, and look for the resources that will get you to the next level.